Placeholder-Software/Dissonance/docs/Basics/Quick-Start-DR2.md

 ## Step 1a: Server Setup

 Dark Rift has a system of server side plugins to process packets, Dissonance includes two plugins.
 For the demo scene there is a `DissonanceDemoPlugin.dll`, this is a very basic plugin to synchronise the positions of characters in the demo scene.
 There is also the `DissonanceServerPlugin.dll` which runs the Dissonance server logic.
 The precompiled plugin DLL files are included in the package, simply drop them into the plugins folder on your dark rift server.
+Sometimes these plugins can confuse Unity because they are not Unity plugins but Unity might try to load them anyway - if you have an error which mentions `... ambiguous between the following methods or properties` then you should remove the server plugins from with the Unity project to prevent Unity from trying to load them.

-If you need to modify the code of the plugins unzip the `ServerProject.zip` into `Assets/Dissonance/Integrations/DarkRift2/.ServerProject`, this will create two visual studio projects (one for each of the DLLs).
-The projects reference the Dissonance source files by relative path, so it's critical that you unzip into the correct location!
+If you need to modify the code of the plugins contact `admin@placeholder-software.co.uk` with your invoice number to request the source code.

 ## Step 2: Add a Broadcast Trigger